snap-research/non-contrastive-link-prediction/README.md

 You can manually choose between running each model on the transductive and inductive splits with the `--split_method` flag.
 Specifically, `--split_method=transductive` will use the transductive split, and `--split_method=inductive` will use the inductive split.

+While all of the paper results were obtained running the model in full-batch settings, we include a mini-batch BGRL and T-BGRL implementation for larger datasets.
+Please note that we have not extensively tested this and the results may therefore differ from full-batch settings.
+You can run the models in this setting using the `--batch_graphs` flag.

 For more information on what flags are available for a script, you can use the `--helpfull` flag.
 For example, `python src/train_nc.py --helpfull` will print out all accepted flags, as well as a short description of what each one does.

 ## Credit